Tundra Space

 Summary

-This study aims to compare two different multimodal analgesic techniques for pain management after total knee arthroplasty (TKA).
-The primary purpose is to determine if a combination of two specific nerve blocks administered by an anesthesiologist (Femoral Triangle Block + iPACK block) results in superior pain control compared to a combination of a nerve block and a local infiltration administered by the surgeon (FTB + Periarticular Infiltration \[PAI\]).
-The hypothesis is that the FTB + iPACK combination will lead to a significant reduction in Numeric Rating Scale (NRS) pain scores with movement at 24 hours postoperatively.
-This will be a prospective, randomized, double-blind, parallel-group, single-center study involving patients scheduled for primary unilateral TKA.
-Participants will be randomly assigned to one of two groups.
-All patients, clinicians (anesthesiologists and surgeon), and outcome assessors will be blinded to the group allocation using a double-dummy technique.
+This study aims to retrospectively compare two different multimodal analgesic techniques for pain management after total knee arthroplasty (TKA).
+The primary purpose is to evaluate whether a combination of two specific nerve blocks administered by an anesthesiologist (Femoral Triangle Block + iPACK block) resulted in superior postoperative pain control compared to a hybrid combination of a nerve block and a local infiltration administered by the surgeon (FTB + Periarticular Infiltration \[PAI\]).
+The hypothesis is that the FTB + iPACK combination is associated with a significant reduction in Numeric Rating Scale (NRS) pain scores with movement at 24 hours postoperatively.
+This is a retrospective, observational cohort study conducted at a single center, involving medical records of patients who underwent primary unilateral TKA.
+Data from patients who received either FTB + iPACK or FTB + PAI as part of their standard clinical care will be extracted and analyzed retrospectively.

-Official title: Analgesic Efficacy of iPACK Block Versus Periarticular Infiltration as an Adjunct to Femoral Triangle Block in Total Knee Arthroplasty: A Prospective, Randomized, Double-Blind, Controlled Trial
+Official title: Postoperative Analgesic Outcomes of iPACK Block Versus Periarticular Infiltration in Total Knee Arthroplasty: A Retrospective Cohort Study

 Key Details